Home

 Acts 20:28

-Here our lord says it plainly that in a sense it is the Church of God that has been purchased.
-So anyone coming into the Church of God is clearly claiming to be bought of God.
-2nd Peter is speaking of "them" as part of the external or corporate Church.
-Even though they are unsaved, they have entered in as part of that Covenant Church that was bought, and denying Christ means they deny Him that bought them.
-It is important to understand that the topic here is not the purchase of the individual Christian by the death of Christ, but the topic is the deception of false Christians who by private interpretations, bring damnable heresies into this Church, thus "denying the Lord who bought them."
-Remember, these warnings are being addressed to the Church.
+Here our lord says it plainly that it is the church of God that has been purchased.
+So anyone coming into the church of God is clearly claiming to be bought of God.
+2nd Peter is speaking of "them" as part of the external or corporate church.
+Even though they are unsaved, they have entered in as part of that Covenant church that was bought, and denying Christ means they deny Him that bought them as the church.
+It is important to understand that the topic here is not the purchase of the individual Christian by the death of Christ, but the topic is the deception of false Christians who by private interpretations, lies, and man-made doctrines bring damnable heresies into this church, thus "denying the Lord who bought them."
+Remember, these warnings are being addressed to the church.
 In other words, beware--for a tree is known by its fruits.
-It is not saying Christ bought false Christians, rather, that they profess to be Christians bought by the Lord, and yet by their heresy, deny Christ who bought Christians.
+It is not saying Christ bought false Christians, rather, that they profess to be Christians bought by the Lord, and yet by their heresy, they deny Christ who bought the church.

 2 Peter 2:20-22

 This is the very same type language, where God is speaking of these false Christians 'as if' they were truly saved--as if they were bought.
-The reason is because they have joined the Church, profess God, and are corporately identified with them.
-Covenantally, they are the Church the same as all Israel were God's Children in a sense.
-Likewise these are are co-existing with the truly Elect, having escaped the pollutions of the world temporarily, but like those of Israel were "never" truly part of God's indivisible Church.
-Is it an oxymoron, that there is a church that is not the Church?
-No, because one is the external visible corporate church, and the other is the indivisible eternal Church.
-The eternal Church is the one that the gates of hell shall never prevail over.
-Not the Church body or building down the street.
-It is the indivisible Church that these false teachers and professed Christians can never be part of, even though they are part of the visible Covenanted body of the Church.
-Like branches grafted on or broken off of a great Olive tree, they may reside in the tree, be called branches of that tree, but still may never have been truly saved.
+The reason is because they have joined the church, profess God, and are corporately identified as bought with them.
+Covenantally, they are the church the same as all Israel were God's Children in a sense, but only a remnant were truly bought as children.
+Likewise these are are co-existing with the truly Elect, having escaped the pollutions of the world temporarily, but like those of Israel, these were "never" truly part of God's indivisible church.
+Is it an oxymoron that there is a church that is not the church?
+No, because one is the external visible corporate church, and the other is the indivisible eternal church.
+The eternal church is the one that the gates of hell shall never prevail over.
+Not the church body or building down the street.
+It is the indivisible church that these false teachers and professed Christians can never be part of, even though they are part of the visible Covenanted body of the church.
+Like branches grafted on to the olive tree representation of the Covenant with Israel, or broken off of that great Olive tree.
+Branches may reside in the tree, be called branches of that tree, but still may never have been truly sealed and secured into that tree so that they can never be broken off.

 1st John 2:18-19